 - Dragons – more than “just” mythological creatures, guided tour of the exhibition The Dragon of All Dragons (for adults)

-We recommend using the funicular railway to visit the exhibition.
+We recommend using funicular railway for attending the exhibition.